Nstamour-art/XogotDocs/Documentation.docc/Manual/export/one-click_deploy.md

 > the paths to the key and certificate files in the **Export > Web > TLS Key**
 > and **Export > Web > TLS Certificate**.
 This will only work if the project
 > is accessed through a domain name that is part of the TLS certificate.
+>

+> Warning:
+>
+> When using one-click deploy on different projects, it's possible that
+> a previously edited project is being shown instead.
+This is due to service
+> worker caching not being cleared automatically.
+See
+> <doc:exporting_for_web#Troubleshooting> for instructions on unregistering
+> the service worker, which will effectively clear the cache and resolve the issue.